By Sandi Gohn

 Volunteers are the heart of the USO – without them, the organization wouldn’t be able to accomplish its mission.

-The USO has a network of 30,000 volunteers spread out across the world at over 250 locations.
-These dedicated people do everything from serving food and organizing spouse events, to taking the midnight shift at the USO’s 24-hour locations and greeting center guests at the front desk.
-Even during 2020, at the height of the COVID-19 pandemic, roughly 18,000 volunteers still stepped up to serve over 750,000 hours with the USO.
+The USO has a network of more than 20,000 volunteers spread out across the world at over 250 locations.
+These dedicated people do everything from serving food and organizing spouse events, to taking the midnight shift at the USO’s 24-hour locations and greeting Center guests at the front desk.
+In 2024 alone, USO volunteers contributed 1.2 million hours of volunteer work at the USO.

 Volunteers welcome service members to enjoy a game.